|Images provide a much-needed visual element to your emails. SharpSpring's Email Designer provides different ways of importing and using images.

 An image with editable dimensions.
 When the height

-To insert an image into an image element in an email, do the following:
+To insert images, do the following:

 Important: Sending an email without descriptions attached to images will likely result in the email being flagged as spam.
 All inserted images must have a description attached.